tadavi1989/Terraform_Workshop/README.md

 I am provisioning the next services:
-VPC and Gateway resources
-subnets
-an admin RSA public key (for SSH connection to the instances)
+VPC, Gateway resources, subnets (and admin RSA public key for SSH connection to the instances)